cqxmzz/OS-hmwk6/README.md

 ### 2. Copy File System

-`It is supposed that the FS has been created, if not, please refere additional STEP 0.1`
+`It is supposed that the FS has been created, if not, please refer additional STEP 0.1`

 After the file system created, copy the fs to our device